What is DevOps?

 Be clear, there are huge opportunities for a person who knows DevOps.

-Suppose you are purchasing a product with few features with a price X, and at the same price, another company has launched a product with numerous new features, then why would you buy a product with limited feature even you have the option to buy a product with more features.
+Suppose you are purchasing a product with few features with a price X, and at the same price, another company has launched a product with numerous new features, then why would you buy a product with limited features even you have the option to buy a product with more features.

 The Same case applies to DevOps, a single person is playing multiple roles in DevOps process as everything has been automated.
 So definitely you will be the default choice of a software company if you know DevOps.